-Islands sprawls out in front of you, weaving disparate stories into a concise meditation on loss.
-The songs, each their own world, touch on the ability to find meaning in minutiae, the importance of awareness and mindfulness in finding your footing in a world that, at times, seems irreparably imbalanced.
-On “Take A Load Off” Durant tells a story of a weary traveler, disoriented but pulled into revelry in an attempt to assuage their loss.
-While the titular track “Islands” takes a similar tact, focusing on the conflicting process of attempting to find joy when joy seems lost.
-Islands is a continuously shifting landscape attempting to tackle loss and joy, with a knowing nod to the inevitability of these shifts and, ultimately, an acceptance of it all.
+Islands sprawls out in front of you, weaving disparate stories into an overarching narrative.
+The songs touch on the ability to find meaning in minutiae.
+On “Take A Load Off” Durant tells a story of a weary traveler disoriented but pulled into revelry in an attempt to assuage their loss.
+The titular track “Islands” takes a similar tact, focusing on the conflicting process of attempting to find joy when joy seems lost.
+Islands is a continuously shifting landscape, with a knowing nod to the inevitability of these shifts.

 Islands is preceded by Durant's 2016 self-recorded album Blueberry Mountain released on New York label Flying Moonlight.
 Recording to tape in her apartment, the lo-fi quality and stripped-down arrangements led Durant to better understand the core layers of her music and from there where she wanted to go.

 Durant’s collaboration with Malone introduced an expansiveness in sound.
 She knew she wanted the songs to be fuller.
 They welcomed instrumentation into the fold, including a complete rhythm section, the hum of pedal steel, and warm flourishes of brass and woodwinds.
 These are generous songs intended to breathe.
 They never fall into a grid.
 Instead, they pause and gallop, expand and contract, and pass through time unhurried.